nano-optics/CoupledDipole.jl/docs/src/theory.md

 ### Effective scaling prefactor

 The prefactor ``\kappa`` appears in several equations and simplifies in the final expression for the cross-sections.
 We can therefore simplify the formalism throughout by defining reduced variables ``\bar\alpha, \bar \mathbf{P}, \bar\mathbb{G}``.
-The correspondence is summarised in Table~\ref{tab:equivalence}.
+The correspondence is summarised in Table.
 Only the scaled quantities are used in the code, but for simplicity we refer to them with conventional variable names.

 Equivalence between theory and rescaled equations used in the code.
 The prefactor ``\kappa=4\pi\varepsilon_0\varepsilon`` can be simplified throughout by defining a suitably scaled polarisability.